 Some genealogical materials are also held by the New York State Archives, which is located in the same building as the State Library.

 Library staff members will provide on-site assistance in the use of the collection, suggest research strategies, and provide referrals to sources not available in the State Library.
 However, Library staff cannot conduct genealogical searches for you.
-For those who cannot visit the Library themselves and wish to engage the services of a professional genealogist, Board for Certification of Genealogists maintains a database of genealogists who are certified by the Board for Certification of Genealogists and who reside in or have a "special interest" in New York.
+For those who cannot visit the Library themselves and wish to engage the services of a professional genealogist, Board for Certification of Genealogists maintains a database of genealogists who are certified by the Board for Certification of Genealogists and can be hired to conduct research for you.

 Volunteers: Both the State Library and the Library's users are fortunate that volunteers from the Capital District Genealogical Society are available for assistance.
 The volunteers are eager to explain the resources of the Library (including the online catalog) and to help users get started doing research.
 The volunteers use a desk located close to the service desk.
 Please feel free to consult with them as well as with the Reference Services staff at the Local History/Genealogy Service desk.